VasilisMpletsos/MaskRadio/README.md

 # MaskRadio
-A Node Js server to host my radio to have fun with friends and spend some time in Covid-19 Carantine.
-Also all files like Html javascript css are included.
+A Node Js server to host my radio, have fun with my friends and spend some time in Covid-19 Carantine.
+Also all files:
+-HTML
+-CSS
+-JS
+-Server Js

+Are included

+Fixes:
+->Better Navbar
+->Safety Implementation